AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aem-assets-modules.md

 ### Upload an asset

-This action module uploads an asset to your Adobe Experience Manager Assets account.
+This action module uploads an asset to your [!DNL Adobe] Experience Manager Assets account.

 <table style="table-layout:auto">
  <col>